Glossary

 Entity List

 A list published by the Department of Commerce’s Bureau of Industry and Security.
 It contains the names of foreign nationals, businesses and organizations subject to special licensing requirements or policies for the export, re-export or transfer of selected items.
-Click here to view Frequently Asked Questions About the Entity List

 Equity

-The ownership interest in the assets of a company or entity; funds from owners or creditors provided for acquiring assets; the difference between the amount owned (Asset) and the amount owed (Liability) by a company or entity.
+The ownership interest in the assets of a company or entity; funds from owners or creditors provided for acquiring assets; or the difference between the amount owned (Asset) and the amount owed (Liability) by a company or entity.

 ERM